 The Vision

 Networks of landing pads across cities, with autonomous aircraft providing on-demand transportation.
 Passengers summon aircraft via apps, similar to rideshare services.
+Whether this actually happens is another question.

 Key Players

-- Joby Aviation: Five-seat eVTOL progressing toward certification
+- Joby Aviation — Five-seat eVTOL progressing toward certification

-- Archer Aviation: Midnight aircraft designed for urban networks
+- Archer Aviation — Midnight aircraft designed for urban networks

-- Wisk Aero: Fully autonomous air taxi development
+- Wisk Aero — Fully autonomous air taxi development

-- EHang: Chinese autonomous aerial vehicle flights
+- EHang — Chinese autonomous aerial vehicle flights

 Autonomy Requirements